WILSON-ELSER-STATEFARM-SULLIVAN-ZUCKER/FEDERAL-USE-AND-DISTRIBUTION-ONLY/README.md

 https://saaze2311prdsra.blob.core.windows.net/clean/f6d60b925fd3ec11a7b5002248286386/8209-$BROOKS--4776256-6109023[FILED].pdf<br>

-Despite the breach USC code 18.2, 18.3, 18.4, 18.21, 18.215, 18.225 - do the counselors of Sullivan Properties also get charged concurrent sentences like the counselors of Bernie Madoff?
+Despite the breach[Fw NOTARIZED on May 11 2020.
+STATE FARM TRUST FUND --- 58-58 INDENTUR HQ 1212-58-58.pdf](https://github.com/WILSON-ELSER-STATEFARM-SULLIVAN-ZUCKER/WILSON-ELSER-STATEFARM-SULLIVAN-ZUCKER/files/9048944/Fw.NOTARIZED.on.May.11.2020.STATE.FARM.TRUST.FUND.---.58-58.INDENTUR.HQ.1212-58-58.pdf)like the counselors of Bernie Madoff?
 How do I go about insuring those assets of mine which have NOT been returned as of current?
 I will not pursue the FDIC for my money, however other may, as they have reported both vacancies and a growth +/- while considering the 10 years prior did represent YoY changes which do not represent a natural NNN-Lease, as those would be linear.
 About MY deposit: My Deposit is being held at a bank that is, per FDIC guidelines, holding unlawful assets in custody

 - as none of the properties in LOAN 50074 to State Farm Bank, FSB<br>